Top 10 Virtual Assistant Tools (Free + Paid)

 Dropbox is a secure cloud storage tool that makes it easy for Virtual Assistants to share files with clients, back up work and access documents from any device.

-What I love most is the Dropbox mobile app as I can upload photos straight from my phone.
+What I love most is the Dropbox app on mobile, which lets me upload photos straight from my phone.
 This is especially handy for social media work, no more emailing photos to myself just to save them on my computer.
-I don’t back up my entire iPhone to Dropbox (that’s what iCloud is for), but I do upload selected images I need for blogs or social media posts.

 Pros